 In the case of new developments, the developer will erect the initial nameplates prior to occupation of the development.
 Once you install the the nameplates to our specifications, we will adopt and maintain these nameplates.
 It is essential that you adhere to our specifications.

-How do I report a damaged street nameplate?
+How do I report a damaged or missing street nameplate?

 Fill in the vandalism, graffiti and fly-posting report form to let us know if you find a damaged street nameplate, or a nameplate covered in graffiti.